sidhantls/scrape_art/README.md

 ## How to run
 Download the selenium [ChromeDriver](https://chromedriver.chromium.org/downloads) and move it to the repo's root
-`notebook_wikiart_scraper.ipynb`- Python notebook that carrys out crawling.
-Notebook format is useful to debug and improve on the crawling
+`notebook_wikiart_scraper.ipynb`- Python notebook that carrys out the crawling.
+Notebook format is useful to debug and develop
 `python wikiart_scraper.py`- To run the crawler with multiprocessing.
 Faster to retrieve images and metadata

 ## Requirements